-It is quite painful to hear noise from any source and if talking about your apartment than it could be from any corner and especially annoying if it is coming from the floor, so if you are struggling to find how to soundproof floor?
+It is quite painful to hear noise from any source and if talking about your apartment then it could be from any corner and especially annoying if it is coming from the floor, so if you are struggling to find how to soundproof floor?

 Then better check the tips and guidelines given below to explain how to soundproof not only the tiles floor but the wooden floor in a house using basic DIY affordable techniques.

-I assume you hear the noise generating from the floor due to the footsteps, the impact of a chair or any home accessories to the floor, which in result vibration to another part of the floor architecture and noise getting amplifies.
+I assume you hear the noise generating from the floor due to the footsteps, the impact of a chair, or any home accessories to the floor, which in result vibration to another part of the floor architecture and noise getting amplifies.

 To overcome this issue and to help soundproof a house, it is quite necessary to fix the noise generating from the floor.
 So how to soundproof a floor, no matter if it is an existing floor or you are under construction.